 SC Johnson Grants and Product Donations Help Make Our Communities Better

 Wherever we operate, we want to help make that place better, because we are there.
-This aspiration began more than a century ago, with our founder, .
-It’s reinforced by our , and acted on by SC Johnson people t.
+This aspiration began more than a century ago, with our founder, Samuel Curtis Johnson.
+It’s reinforced by our corporate values statement, and acted on by SC Johnson people around the globe.

 Since 1937, SC Johnson has given five percent of all pretax profits to charities.
 The year 2017 marked 80 years of company giving, and nearly six decades of our charitable foundation, SC Johnson Giving, Inc.

 Understanding SC Johnson Charitable Contributions

 Our primary corporate giving focus is on institutions or organizations that serve or directly affect communities where we have operations.
 Our giving pillars include creating: